james-adcott-edu/Windathon-95/README.md

 This is the component that handles the windows that are created.
 It allows us to create, move, and resize windows.
 It also handles the z-index of the windows, so that windows can be brought to the front by the user.

+This class handles the focus of windows, so that when a window is brought to the front, it becomes active and the previous window will be behind by dynamically updating the z-index.

 #### Application Framework

 This is the base class for all applications.
 It provides ways to accept arguments, interact with the desktop environment, and provides a base class for all applications to build upon.